braincellss/more-info-about-me-/README.md

  (DNI LIST: 'darkship'/'proship')

-pls do not copy my skins, I hid/block/unfriend freely
+pls do not copy my skins ( hid/block/unfriend freely)

  like jokes, but please don't take it the wrong way..